-The first year of the AFA Program is called the foundation year.
+The first year of the AFA Program is called the Foundation Year.
 All students take a core group of courses designed to develop basic skills, concepts and values that will be further developed in the second year.
-In the second year, students are introduced to their chosen areas of study and again take both studio and liberal arts courses.
+Animation, Graphic Design and Photography majors also take a course within their major in the second semester of the first year.